maxcabrera/data-structures/src/data-structures/singly-linked-list/readme.md

 - The first node in the list is called Head
 - The last node in the list is called Tail
 - The head and the tail are the same when there is only one node in the list
 - There is no index, like in the arrays.
-So no random access is allowed.
-To access an node we need to start from the head and follow the links to the next nodes until we find the one we want.
 - List contain a length property to know how many nodes are in it.
 - They can hold any type of data, like strings, numbers, objects.
 - Data in the list can be sorted or unsorted
 - Data can hold unique or duplicate values

-## Downside
+## Downsides
+- Since there is no index,  random access is not allowed.
+Therefore to access an node we need to start from the head and follow the links to the next nodes until we find the one we want.
+Making the access process slow.
-Each node contains a pointer field to at least one other node (here next ).This means that much of the space used in linked data structures has to be devoted to pointers, not data.
+- Each node contains a pointer field to at least one other node.This means that some space is used just for pointers, not data.

 ## Why is it important to understand Linked Lists
 Linked List and its variations are used as underlying data structure to implement List, Stack, Queue, and Deque ADTs